myselfbasil/Guide-to-Load-and-Run-Deepstream-7.0-Models/README.md

   </p>
 </div>

-# Guide to Load and Run Peoplenet Deepstream 7.0 Models on a DGPU Device
+# Guide to Load and Run Peoplenet Deepstream 7.0 Model on a DGPU Device

 **Reference Docs:**